-Generally speaking, if you use your car a lot for work, the car logbook method will get you a bigger tax refund than the cents per kilometre method.
+Generally speaking, if you use your car a lot for work, the vehicle log book method will get you a bigger tax refund than the cents per kilometre method.

 It takes just a few minutes online, with live online support to help boost your refund.

 Although it takes a bit of patience to get going, you only need to do a logbook once every 5 years.
-As long as your driving habits remains consistent each year you can use that logbook on for five years’ worth of tax returns.
+As long as your driving habits remains consistent each year, you can use that logbook for five years’ worth of tax returns.

-This makes the car logbook method really quite convenient to use.
-Even if you get a new car during that 5-year period, you can continue to use the old logbook as long as your work-related use hasn’t changed up or down.
+This makes the car log book method really quite convenient to use.
+Even if you get a new car during that 5-year period, you can continue to use the old logbook as long as your work-related use hasn’t changed.

 Download a car logbook for free